Campaign-for-AI-Safety-archive/.github/moratorium-competition/README.md

 **🏆 The Competition Showcase**

 You can see the [submissions on our website](https://github.com/Campaign-for-AI-Safety-archive/.github/tree/main/moratorium-competition#).
 Copyright on all the submissions has been waived by the competition participants.
 It means they can be used as practical treaty drafts.

+Copyright on all the submissions above has been waived by the competition participants.
+The Campaign for AI Safety also does not claim copyright on the texts above.
+It means they can be used as practical treaty drafts.

+A heartfelt thank you to all participants, judges, and supporters who made this competition a resounding success.
+Your contributions have enriched the discussion around AI ethics and safety.

 * * *